qf0/qf0.github.io/README.md

 Oh, well hello there stranger!
 Thanks for checking out my weblog/Website.
+You may also use https://qf0.org to visit this blog.

 ## About this Website/Blog